barrykooij/wp-car-manager/readme.txt

 * Feature: Added the 'featured' attribute to the [wpcm_cars] shortcode.
 This allows you to show only featured listings (true) or display only non-featured listings (false).
 * Feature: Added option to hide empty makes and models on listing pages.
 * Feature: Added footnote element, allowing admin to append footnote text to all listings.
+* Feature: Added model attribute to [wpcm_cars] shortcode.
+This way you can only display cars of given model.
 * Tweak: Added Iranian Rial to currencies.
 * Tweak: Fixed a bug where power kW and HP were not saved of frontend submissions.
 * Tweak: Date selectors now have better date ranges.